ManimCommunity/manim/docs/source/tutorials/using_text.rst

             t = Text("Hello", gradient=(RED, BLUE, GREEN)).scale(2)
             self.add(t)

-You can also use :attr:`~.Text.t2g` for using gradients with specific characters of the Text.
-It has a very similar syntax like :ref:`Using Colors`.
+You can also use :attr:`~.Text.t2g` for gradients with specific characters of the text.
+It shares a similar syntax to :ref:`Using Colors`.

 For example,